chikalaka/react-Intl-guide/README.md

 - Figure the user locale from the browser or from the user input
 - Inject props: `locale` and `setLocale`, to get and set locale manually
 - Get formatted message as a String
+- Load and add locale data and messages dynamically, no need for hard-coding anything

 TL;DR steps:
-1. Create translations files (.js)
+1. Add `${locale}.js` files to `translations` directory
-2. import localeData from react-intl/locale-data and your translations files
-3. Wrap App with withReactIntl HOC and pass localeData and translations Done!
+2. Wrap App with withReactIntl HOC
+Done!

 ### Install